 Are the leaves attached singly to the stem (alternate), in pairs (opposite), or in groups of more than two (whorled)?
 Like distinguishing trees from shrubs, this simple feature can also be deceiving.
 For example, the leaves of some plants are borne on short spur (or dwarf) shoots.
 It will appear as though these plants have whorled attachment when in reality, the spur shoot is a compressed stem with alternate attachment.
 How can you tell?
-Look at the arrangement of the spur shoots themselves; they will alternate along the stem.
+Look are the arrangement of the spur shoots themselves; they will alternate along the stem.
 Another method to determine leaf attachment is to look at the branching pattern of the tree.
 Since the branches come from the buds at the base of the leaves, the pattern of branching provides an indication of how the buds were positioned.
-A mnemonic to remember the common trees & shrubs with opposite leaves is "MADCap Horse," which stands for Maple, Ash, Dogwood, Cap = honeysuckle family which are mostly shrubs, and horsechestnut or buckeye.
+A mnemonic to remember the common trees & shrubs with opposite leaves is "MADCap Horse" (or MADHoney Buck), which stands for Maple, Ash, Dogwood, Cap = Caprifoliaceae or honeysuckle family, which are mostly shrubs, and horsechestnut or buckeye.

-Some Common Trees & Shrubs
+Descriptions of Some Common Trees & Shrubs